The sets in Baz Luhrmann’s new movie version of The Great Gatsby dazzled me.

 I saw a segment on an entertainment show that aired while they were still working on the film that showed the actors working in front of a lot of green screens.
 It’s amazing to see how they filled in so much of the sets afterward.

-*Update: Kim sent me a link to a fascinating video that shows the scenes with green screen and then how they looked with the CGI.
+There’s a fascinating video that shows the scenes with green screen and then how they looked with the CGI.
 You can watch it here.

 Because so much of it was digitally animated, it gives the movie a dream-like quality and resembles a lot of the classic old movies where they often used paintings of houses instead of the real thing.